 Cloud telephony and VoIP are often confused with being the same, but these are two different technologies.
 Both are types of communications technology but differ in the way they operate and what they provide.
-The following blog will explain you what each one is and the differences between the two.
+This post will explain to you what each one is and the differences between the two.

 Table of contents